 Instructor: Shawn Van Every

-Office Hours: Wednesdays from 4 to 5 and Thursdays from 3 to 5.
+Office Hours: Wednesdays from 3 to 4 and Thursdays from 1 to 3 or by appointment.
 Signup: https://itp.nyu.edu/inwiki/Signup/Shawn

 The World Wide Web has grown up to be a great platform for asynchronous communication such as email and message boards which has extended into media posting and sharing.
 Recently, with the rise of broadband, more powerful computers and the prevalence of networked media devices, synchronous communications have become more viable.
 Streaming media, audio and video conference rooms and text based chat give us the ability to create new forms of interactive content for live participants.

 Grades will be determined according to the following breakdown: